kubernetes/website/content/en/blog/_posts/2023-10-18-gateway-api-time-to-switch-i2gw/index.md

 It is a Kubernetes standard API, consistent across different platforms and implementations and most importantly it is future proof.
 The Gateway API is considered the Ingress’ successor, it has a sub team under SIG-Network that actively work on it and manage the ecosystem and it is likely to receive more updates and community support.

-To ease the migration process, you should definitely check Ingress2gateway.
-This tool will help you convert your ingresses to Gateway API resources.
-It has recently added support for extending it with provider-specific logic, meaning it can also translate implementations specific CRDs or ingress annotations to the relevant Gateway API configurations.
+Ingress2gateway helps to ease the migration process for you, converting your existing Ingress resources to Gateway API resources.
+To make migrations _even easier_ Ingress2gateway has recently added extensions to enable converting from provider-specific solutions, enabling it to translate implementations specific CRDs or Ingress annotations to the relevant Gateway API configurations.

 ### Try it out and get involved